goofycoder/startup/thoughts_quotes.md

 - outwork your competitors; work hard on right things
 - Focus and intensity
 - 100 things compete your attention everyday
+- Any product that needs a manual to work is broken.
+(Elon Musk)
+- The company that consistently makes and implements decisions rapidly gains a tremendous, often decisive, competitive advantage.
+(Steve Blank)
+- **What matters is having forward momentum and a tight fact-based data/metrics feedback loop to help you quickly recognize and reverse any incorrect decisions.
+That’s why startups are agile.** By the time a big company gets the committee to organize the subcommittee to pick a meeting date, your startup could have made 20 decisions, reversed five of them and implemented the fifteen that worked.
+(Steve Blank)
+- …some small segment of founders are truly artists—they see something no one else does. **These entrepreneurs are the ones who want to change ‘what is’ and turn it into ‘what can be.’** These founders create new ideas and new markets by pushing the boundaries.
+(Steve Blank)
+- **Revolutions are not obvious when they happen.
+When James Watt started the industrial revolution with the steam engine in 1775 no one said, ‘Today, everything changes.’
+When Karl Benz drove around Mannheim in 1885, no one said, ‘There will be 500 million of these driving around in a century.’** And certainly in 1958 when Noyce and Kilby invented the integrated circuit, the idea of a quintillion (10 to the 18th power) transistors being produced each year seemed ludicrous.
+(Steve Blank)
+- In a startup, no business plan survives first contact with customers.
+(Steve Blank)